CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ![](Renders/Charts/ms-graph.PNG)

-EDIT EXPLANATION OF THIS!
+In the chart, it can be seen that stream compaction greatly helps performance while material sorting.

-As compared to the charts for stream compaction above, at first it looks like material sorting just makes performance even worse!
+As compared to the charts for stream compaction above, however, at first it looks like material sorting just makes performance even worse!
 Times across depth values have doubled.
 So why is this considered an optimization?

 First off, what are we trying to do here?
 We want to sort path segments/rays and intersections to be contiguous in memory by material type.

-First off to explain why performance is worse.
-There is a lot of overheard in allocating two new device arrays to

-making pathsegments and isect arrays contiguous in memory to materialID doesn't actually make time and memory any better. you're allocating 2 new device arrays to do this sorting, and every time you were reading from the pathsegments and isect arrays in global memory before, these structs just hold items that you're accessing one of every now and then and just doing simple computations on them anyways.

-this contiugous memory sorting really helps when you're doing things like reading from textures and normal maps. you read them all at once, sort them, and you have access to the values contiguous in memory. so you can cache a chunk of it and do operations on that chucnk, rather than reading from global memory every time
+What's the advantage of this?
+This really helps when we're implementing very complicated materials, or doing things like reading from texture or normal maps.
+You can read them all the necessary values from global memory once in the beginning, sort intersections and rays by material type, and have access to the materials' values contiugous in memory.
+This way you can cache necessary chunks of it whenever you need to, rather than reading from global memory each iteration.

-difference between the structs we have and texture/normal maps texture maps are stored as floats, but it's 3 floats PER pixel. you need these 3 floats to do anything with this texture/normal map. in the structs we have now, you're generally just accessing one value in it (so one spot in memory VS three spots for those 3 floats) you read them all at once in the beginning, and
+Why is the performance worse?
+There is a lot of overheard in allocating two new device arrays to complete this sorting task, especially when the materials currently being implemented in this code base do not require the access of large items from global memory.

 ### First Bounce Caching